Q: What do I need to apply?

 A: You can complete the FAFSA after January 1st.
 That gets the process started.
 The University of Houston will not make a decision on your financial aid until you have been admitted into a degree program.
 We will automatically mail you any additional information that you need to apply.
 You can complete the FAFSA online at http://www.fafsa.ed.gov/.
 You should not wait until you have been admitted to complete the FAFSA.

 A: Each entering full-time student is automatically considered for a scholarship.
 There is no separate application.
 All applications are reviewed with an eye toward granting a Dean's Scholarship, renewable based on performance for the three years you are here.
-It is good to apply early, however, because some university and system scholarships have nomination deadlines in early February.
-If your file is not complete, we cannot nominate you.
+You can find additional information at www.law.uh.edu/financialaid/scholarships.asp.

 A: At least two letters of recommendation are required, and you may submit up to three.
-Remember, it is more important to get a letter of recommendation from someone who knows you,your character, and intellect well, than it is to get a letter from someone with a "high profile."
+Remember, it is more important to get a letter of recommendation from someone who knows you, your character, and intellect, than it is to get a letter from someone with a "high profile."
 We would rather hear from your professors, clients, or employers than from an attorney, judge or political officeholder who does not know you well.

 A: They may be addressed to the members of the Admissions Committee.
-Letters must be submitted using the LSDAS letter of recommendation service.
+Letters must be submitted using the CAS letter of recommendation service.
 Go to http://www.lsac.org/ for more information.

-A: No. We require that you use the LSDAS recommendation service.
+A: No. We require that you use the CAS recommendation service.
 We will not confirm receipt for letters sent directly to our office.

-A: No. We do not look at the file until an LSDAS report has been received.
-It is imperative that you comply with all of LSAC's requirements so that they can send out the LSDAS report without delay.
+A: No. We do not look at the file until a CAS report has been received.
+It is imperative that you comply with all of LSAC's requirements so that they can send out the CAS report without delay.

 A: It is incumbent upon the applicant to notify us of address changes.